pluralsight/guides/author_contest.md

 We are excited to launch the hack.guides() authoring contest where developers around the world will share their experience & best practices by authoring tutorials on any technology you're passionate in!

 The hack.guides() authoring contest is unique, and brings the developer community together to create and curate collaborative content.
-With the Github API on backend, hack.guides() tutorials can be forked, improved, and merged just as simple as a pull request.
+With the Github API as a storage backend, hack.guides() tutorials can be forked, improved, and merged as easy as a pull request.

 ## Be an Author